- Are you a collector of antique & vintage perfumes or want to get started?

 Some atomizers are bulbless and use a metal plunger type spray.

 If your perfume is a spray type, be sure to mention if your perfume is an atomizer, because some people are specifically looking for these.
+In French, these are known as "vaporisateurs" or "atomiseurs."
 Look at the base of your atomizer for any manufacturer's signatures or labels, or has any hang tags or original box.
 Some atomizer manufacturers are highly collectible like Devilbiss, Volupte, Aristo, Mignon, Irice, Apollo, Marcel Franck.
-Be sure to mention if your piece is acid-stamped, specially if it says Czecho-Slovakia, Baccarat, Lalique or France.
+Be sure to mention if your piece is acid-stamped, specially if it says "Czecho-Slovakia", Baccarat, Lalique or simply "Made in France."

 Does your bottle have a dauber?
 The long stick thing at the end of a stopper that dips into the perfume is properly called a dauber (also known as a tigella--a rod, usually of glass and sometimes sculptured, attached to the underneath of a perfume bottle stopper for use as a dipper).
-It isn't called a dobber, dabber, dipstick or wand.
+The French call these, "touche-oreilles," for touching the ear, a common place for applying perfume.
+It isn't properly called a dobber, dabber, dipstick or wand.
 In the case of ground glass stoppers, like those on Czech bottles, does it look like there was a dauber there but was broken off at some point?
 Make mention of this and show a photo of it for your buyer.

-Older perfumes are factory sealed with a membrane, either of onion skin, gelatin, viscose or other thin film in either red, clear, blue or other colors.
-The necks and stoppers were then wrapped with thin silken cording or wires called baudruchage.
+Older perfumes are factory sealed with a membrane, either of kid leather, parchment,"onion skin", while others may have gelatin, viscose or other thin film in either red, clear, blue or other colors.
+The necks and stoppers were then wrapped with thin silken cording or metallic wires called "baudruchage."
 These kept the stoppers in place and prevents the perfume from leaking during transport.
 Your bottle may have loss of perfume, even if it is sealed due to the water and alcohol evaporating, which is a natural phenomenon.

 Lucite caps were used from the 1930s-onward.
 The older lucite caps become yellowed or discolored from perfume and can have small fractures or chips.
+Sometimes the caps become stained with perfume and if it has cracks, the perfume enters the cracks, this is very hard to remove.
 Lucite often smells like vinegar if it is rubbed or held under hot water.

 Glass stoppers that had dowels that went into corks were in use from 1870s-1920s.
 These are known as peg stoppers.
 They were a feature mostly on American made bottles, especially by the Illinois Glass Co.